Quit Smoking Success Rates by Method

 The Data

-A large meta-analysis by Hughes et al. (2004) in Addiction pooled data from multiple studies and estimated the unassisted long-term quit rate at approximately 3-5%.
+The success rates are sobering.
+A meta-analysis by Hughes et al. (2004) in Addiction pooled data from multiple studies and estimated the unassisted long-term quit rate at approximately 3-5% at 12 months.

 Why It’s So Low